zhangcangge/HtmlTagIntigrityCheck/README.md

 HtmlTagChecker.class.js defined a class HtmlTagChecker that could solve html tag intigrity check.
 HtmlTagCheckerTest.js is an example of HtmlTagChecker using.

-The kernel function in HtmlTagChecker is TagIntigritiyCheck(tagAry).
+The kernel function in HtmlTagChecker is tagIntigritiyCheck(tagAry).
 It will use recursion to solve html tag intigrity check.

 More detail comments are in the code files.